The role of Pop III stars and early black holes in the 21cm signal from Cosmic Dawn: Modeling the 21cm signal

 This relation is based on CHANDRA and ASCA observations of nearby star-forming galaxies.
 In particular, the value of the constant correctly matches the proportionality between the X-ray luminosity of a galaxy arising from high-mass X-ray binaries (HMXBs) and the SFR for high values of SFR.
 The contribution of low-mass X-ray binaries (LMXBs) is not considered as it has been found to be subdominant with respect to the one coming from HMXBs at $z \geq 2.5$ (\citealt{Fragos2013,Madau2017}).
 Our ignorance of the accuracy of this relation at high-redshift (in particular the proportionality constant) is factorized in the parameter $f_{\rm X}$\footnote{This parameter likely will evolve with redshift and/or metallicity but for simplicity we assume it to be a constant.
 The dependence on metallicity though has not a very strong impact as found in \citet{Kaur2022}.}.
 We can thus express $\epsilon_{\rm X}$ as \citep{Chatterjee2019}:

 where $f_{\rm X,h} = 0.2$ is the fraction of the X-rays that contribute to heating \citep{Shull1985}.

 In this work we assume $f_X=1$.
-This choice is consistent with the recent results of the HERA collaboration \citet{theheracollaboration2021hera}, which imply that the first galaxies were more efficient at producing X-rays than local ones, constraining the ratio between $L_{\rm X}$ and SFR between 1.6 $\times 10^{40}$ and 8 $\times 10^{41}$.
+This choice is consistent with the recent results of the HERA collaboration \citet{theheracollaboration2021hera}, which imply that galaxies at higher redshift were more efficient at producing X-rays than local ones, constraining the ratio between $L_{\rm X}$ and SFR between 1.6 $\times 10^{40}$ and 8 $\times 10^{41}$.
+However, it is worth noting that HERA observations are taken at z = 8 and z = 10 and do not provide constraints at earlier times.

 Finally, we need to account for the fact that X-ray photons will not be equally efficient at heating the IGM.
 The higher the energy of the photon, the higher its mean free path $\lambda_{\rm X}$, and lower the probability of interacting with the IGM.
-As shown in \citet{Madau2017} a photon will not interact if $\lambda_{\rm X} > c/H(z)$, yielding an upper limit on the energy of X-ray photons that can be absorbed by the IGM of:
+As shown by \citet{Fialkov2014} and more recently by \citet{Madau2017} a photon will not interact if $\lambda_{\rm X} > c/H(z)$, yielding an upper limit on the energy of X-ray photons that can be absorbed by the IGM of:

 which gives $E_{\rm lim} \in $ [1.23, 3.29] keV in the redshift interval of our simulation.
 Following \citet{munoz2021}, we adopt a power-law spectral energy distribution (SED) for HMXBs with a spectral index $\alpha_{\rm X} = -1$ and a low-energy cut-off $\rm{E}_0 = 0.5$.
 This SED is normalized to the bolometric X-ray emissivity computed from Eq. (\ref{eq:epsX}).
 This choice is broadly consistent with emission spectra of HMXBs in low-metallicity environments \citep[e.g][]{Fragos2013, Madau2017, Das2017, Qin2020}.
 We highlight that we are considering a simple SED that we apply to Pop III and Pop II/I stars.
 This is a crude approximation, and we defer to a future work a more in-depth analysis of the X-ray SED.
 The X-ray emissivity that enters in Eq. (\ref{eq:TK}) is then $\epsilon_{\rm X, E<E_{lim}} = \int_{E_0}^{ E_{\rm lim}}\epsilon_{\rm X}(E)dE$.